kjdElectronics/fd-tone-notify/README.md

             }
 ```

+##### Recording - Optional
+This section configures where audio recordings are saved and automatic cleanup settings.
+  - `directory`: The directory where recordings will be saved.
+Defaults to `./recordings`.
+The directory will be created automatically if it doesn't exist.
+  - `autoDeleteOlderThanDays`: Number of days to keep recordings before automatically deleting them.
+Defaults to `7` days.
+Set to `0` to disable auto-deletion and keep recordings forever.
+  - Runs automatically at midnight

+These settings can be overridden using environment variables `FD_RECORDING_DIRECTORY` and `FD_AUTO_DELETE_RECORDINGS_OLDER_THAN_DAYS`.

 ##### Coralogix - Optional
 Configure this section to use [Coralogix](https://coralogix.com/) for remote logging.
 ##### Email - Required for Email Notifications